 Flash cards, Baby Einstein, music classes, Mommy and Me swimming and gymnastics.
 And that is all before your one year olds nap.
 How much is too much when it comes to early education and activities?
 Where do we draw the line?

 Children today are computer savvy, even those as young as three years old.
-To them, a computer is just as common as a television or stove was to their parents at the same age.
+To them, a computer is just as common as a television was to their parents at the same age.
 This guide takes the legwork out of searching for age-appropriate online games for your preschooler or toddler.